ezrakomen693/CodeAlpha_Iris-Flower-Classification/README.md

-# CodeAlpha_Iris-Flower-Classification using Machine Learning
+Iris Flower Classification – Machine Learning Project

+📌 Project Overview

-This project applies machine learning techniques to classify iris flower species based on sepal and petal measurements.
-Multiple classification models were trained and evaluated to determine the most accurate approach for predicting flower species.
+This project builds and evaluates machine learning models to classify iris flowers into species based on morphological measurements.
+The analysis follows a full data science workflow including exploratory data analysis, model training, evaluation, and cross-validation.

+The goal is to identify which classification algorithm performs best for predicting iris species using petal and sepal measurements.

+🎯 Objectives

-The goal of this project is to:
+The main objectives of this project are:

-• Analyze the Iris dataset using exploratory data analysis
+• Explore and understand the dataset through visualization and statistical summaries
-• Train classification models to predict flower species
+• Train multiple machine learning classification models
-• Evaluate model performance using accuracy and cross-validation
+• Evaluate model performance using accuracy, confusion matrix, and cross-validation
-• Compare machine learning algorithms to determine the best-performing model
+• Compare models to determine the best performing algorithm

+📊 Dataset

-Dataset: Iris Flower Dataset
+This project uses the classic Iris Flower Dataset.

-Dataset description:
+Dataset characteristics:

-The dataset contains 150 observations of iris flowers belonging to three species:

-• Iris Setosa
-• Iris Versicolor
-• Iris Virginica

-Each observation includes four features:
+Number of samples: 150
+Number of features: 4
+Number of classes: 3

+Features:

 • Sepal Length
 • Sepal Width